-SCHOOL OF GRADUATE STUDIES GRADUATE DEGREE PROGRAM REVISION FOR APPROVAL BY GRADUATE COMMITTEE FOR BUSINESS course e program revisions should be submitted whenever a course addition, course deletion or revision affects the graduate degree program requirements OR whenever a minor change to rent degree program requirements is proposed.
-1. Description of Change : Indicate the degree program and/or SGS Calendar section to be revised.
+SCHOOL OF GRADUATE STUDIES AND POSTDOCTORAL AFFAIRS GRADUATE DEGREE PROGRAM REVISION FOR APPROVAL BY GRADUATE COMMITTEE FOR BUSINESS

+DEGREE PROGRAM NAME: Degree program revisions should be submitted whenever a course addition, course deletion or course revision affects the graduate degree program requirements OR whenever a minor change to the current degree program requirements is proposed.
+Description of Change: Indicate the degree program and/or SGSPA Calendar section to be revised.
 2. Rationale : Provide a detailed justification explaining the proposed change(s).
-3. Calendar copy : This is the text that will appear in the SGS Calendar.
+3. Calendar copy : This is the text that will appear in the SGSPA Calendar.
 Provide the revised text with revisions in bold .
 4. Timing : Please provide dates when these changes will come into effect.
 Describe how you will ensure that students who began their plans before this change will be allowed to continue in their plans (grandparenting arrangements).
-5. Resources: If these changes will affect specific resource requirements in terms of rooms, equipment, computers, TAs, etc., please provide details.
+5. Resources : If these changes will affect specific resource requirements in terms of rooms, equipment, computers, TAs, etc., please provide details.
 Will any new funds be required for these changes?
 If so, how will these costs be covered?
 Please include any relevant correspondence.
-Submis ssion Contact: Name: Internal Phone # E-mail: FOR S GS OFFICE USE ONLY: Date of approval by Graduate Committee for Business: approval at Graduate Studies Executive Council:
+Submission Contact: Name: Internal Phone # E-mail: EMAIL the completed forms and any attachments to the Graduate Committee for Business administrative assistant, on or before the deadline for agenda items for the next Committee meeting.
+FOR SGSPA OFFICE USE ONLY: Date of approval by Graduate Committee for Business: Date of approval at Graduate Studies Executive Council: